Frontier-Makerspace/Vibe-XR-101/README.md

 *Rayyan + Tony*

 - What Blender MCP enables
-- Prompt-driven geometry
+- Prompt-driven geometry inside Blender
-- Rapid iteration loops
+- Rapid iteration loops with AI
 - Combining human edits + AI changes
+- Knowing when *not* to use AI

-**Outcome:** Faster, more expressive asset creation.
+**Outcome:** Faster, more expressive asset creation with intent.
 **Link:** _Coming soon_

 ---